gaehlerm/SoftwareEngineering/README.md

 ### Copilot

-Copilot can convert human readable commands into git commands.
+Copilot chat can convert human readable commands into git commands.
 For example it converts `git create a branch named "hello branch"` into `git branch hello_branch`.
 Just start the command with `git` and you will get a git command.

 ## Command line

-The most common command line software is Bash (The Bourne-again shell, or just shell) on Unix systems.
+The most common command line software is Bash (The Bourne-again shell, a.k.a. shell) on Unix systems.
 However, the Windows based PowerShell is a viable alternative.
 For many purposes python or other scripting languages can be used as well.

 The command line is the Swiss military knife of software development.
 It is the glue that connects all the different tools together.
 It enables us to automate all the build processes.
 For this reason, the command line tools are generally to be preferred over GUI based tools.
 GUI based tools like the file browser are great for getting started with some smaller projects, however you’ll quickly reach some limits as they don’t scale up on bigger projects.